|

 Reaction time

-time occurs between an attacker's oncoming punch (the stimulus) and the
+reaction time occurs between an attacker's oncoming punch (the stimulus)

 Single-choice reaction